Depression Era Shopping Tips That Still Save Money

 Stick to the List

 This one is the most important of all.
 When you head to the store make sure you stick to what’s on your list as much as is possible.
 There might be one or two things you remember last minute, but while you’re trying to save money is not the time to go off-script and buy ingredients for meals you haven’t already thought about making.
-Planning is key in making sure that you only get what you came for and to do that you have need at least a few meals planned and ingredients accounted for before heading to the shop.
+Planning is key in making sure that you only get what you came for and to do that you have to have at least a few meals planned and ingredients accounted for before heading to the shop.

-Today’s impulse shopping is a relatively new experience, though there has always been the temptation of sweets by the country to reckon with.
+Today’s impulse shopping is a relatively new experience, though there has always been the temptation of sweets by the counter to reckon with.
 Still, having a list is the best way to make sure your grocery bill doesn’t go over your budget.